MarkusKonk/o2r-project.github.io/_posts/2016-12-08-investigating-docker-and-R.md

 [**Selenium**](http://www.seleniumhq.org/) provides tools for browser automation, which are also [available as Docker images](https://hub.docker.com/u/selenium/).
 They can be used, amongst others, for testing web applications or controlling a headless web browser from your favorite programming language.
 In [this tutorial](https://rpubs.com/johndharrison/RSelenium-Docker), you can see how and why you should use RSelenium to interact with your Selenium containers.

 [**googleComputeEngineR**](https://cloudyr.github.io/googleComputeEngineR/) provides an R interface to the Google Cloud Compute Engine API.
 It includes a function called docker_run that starts a Docker container in a Google Cloud VM and executes R code in it.
 Read [this article](https://cloudyr.github.io/googleComputeEngineR/articles/docker-ssh-futures.html) for details and examples.
+There are similar amibitions to implement docker capabilities in the [**analogsea package**](https://github.com/sckott/analogsea) that interfaces the Digital Ocean API.

-googleComputeEngineR uses functions from the [**harbor package**](https://github.com/wch/harbor/) for R. You should have a look at it, because it may help you to control your own Docker containers that run either locally or in remote.
+googleComputeEngineR abd analogsea use functions from the [**harbor package**](https://github.com/wch/harbor/) for R. You should have a look at it, because it may help you to control your own Docker containers that run either locally or in remote.

 ## R and Docker for complex web applications
 Docker, in general, may help you to build complex and scalable web applications with R.